Public Library Boards Five Primary Roles:

 Monitor and evaluate the overall effectiveness of the library.
 The community puts its trust in the library board to make sure the library is operating the way it should.
 For example, the library board is familiar with the library’s budget - where the money is coming from and how it will be spent.
 The board monitors monthly financial reports and approves the bills so they can be paid.
 The board also helps determine whether the community is satisfied with the service received from the library.

 Set library policies.
 The library board spends much of its time on policy issues - developing policies and monitoring the effectiveness of those policies.
 (Policy is a carefully designed, broadly stated, written guideline for actions and decisions of the library.)
 Once adopted by the board, library staff carries out the policies on a day-to-day basis.

 Hire and evaluate the library director.
 The board hires a qualified director to manage the day-to-day operations of the library and works with the director, carefully respecting each other’s roles.
 The board also regularly evaluates the director to make sure the library operates well and in the best interest of those the library serves.

 Open Board Meetings:

-The Aplington Legion Memorial meets on the first Monday of the month at 4:00 pm.
-The location is either the Community Center, attached to the library or in the library.
+The Aplington Legion Memorial meets on the first Wednesday of the month at 3:30 pm.
+The location is either the Community Center, attached to the library, or in the library.
 Meetings are open to the public and all are welcome.